nikkeijin/google-sheets-cms/README.md

 Create a Google Sheet with the following columns:
 1. title
 2. content
+3. thumbnail
-3. alt
+4. alt
-4. category
+5. category
-5. tag
+6. tag

  After done so, open the app.js and add the URL of your Google Sheet JSON to the endPoint const.